 - 1. Displays individual excellence through the development and implementation of approaches to teaching that have proven successful in promoting bioscience student learning and achievement - 2.
-Undertakes scholarly and professional developmental activities that actively influence and enhance the learning of their students - 3.
+Undertakes scholarly and professional developmental activities that actively influence their teaching practices and enhance the learning of their students - 3.
 Provides evidence of supporting colleagues and influencing bioscience student learning beyond their own department and institution - 4.
 Exhibits innovation in their teaching practice that has proven to enhance student learning

-Application forms should be received by noon on Monday 31st October 2016.
+Application forms should be received by noon on Wednesday 24 October 2018.

-Candidates will be informed in January 2017 of the judges' decisions.
+Candidates will be informed in January 2019 of the judges' decisions.
 Those who have successfully been shortlisted will then enter the second round.